The 10 Best Beginner Heroes for Dota 2

 Tough to kill while capable of dealing a lot of damage is always a good combination for players who are new to Dota 2.

-While Tidehunter, Axe, Wraith King, and Sven, all can tank and dish out damage, none of them can do both at the same time like Bristleback can.
+While Tidehunter, Axe, Wraith King, and Sven, all can tank and dish out damage, none of them can do both at the same time as Bristleback can.

 9. Warlock